 Link analysis, sometimes called ‘graph visualization’ or ‘network visualization’, is the process of visually presenting networks of connected entities as nodes and links.

-Normally, the nodes represent specific data points, and the links represent the connections between them.
+Typically, the nodes represent specific data points, and the links represent the connections between them.

 If you need to understand connections in your data, there can be huge advantages to looking beyond your ‘flat’ data model with powerful link analysis tools.

-Why link analysis?
+Why do people use link analysis?